If your investments fall in value, you could lose money. Tax allowances and the benefits of tax-efficient accounts could change.

 Investments to suit you

-Simply choose between (or blend) cautious, balanced or adventurous.
+Simply choose between (or blend) from our range of funds.

 Invest up to £4,000 this tax year

 Your Lifetime ISA limit counts towards your annual ISA allowance.

 Lifetime ISAs (Individual Savings Account), or LISAs, are a tax-free way for people aged 18-39 to save for either their first home or to complement their pension for retirement.

 There are two types of Lifetime ISA - Cash Lifetime ISA and Stocks and Shares Lifetime ISA.
 Both allow your money to grow without paying Capital Gains Tax or further Income Tax on profits.
 On top of which, you will also receive a 25% government bonus on the money you have subscribed, up to a maximum of £1,000 in the current tax year.

 How does it work?